cosmos/cosmos-sdk/tests/starship/README.md

 ## Troubleshooting local setup

-Currently there seems to be some issues when running starship on a local system.
+Currently, there seems to be some issues when running starship on a local system.
 This section will help clear out some of them

 ### Not starting
 If all or some of the pods are in `Pending` state, then it means that resources for docker containers are not enough.